davidjb/davidjb.github.com/content/2014-07-21-project-green-house-round-leds.rst

-There are similar power savings to be had from the 12w LED boards over their 22w counterparts, consuming around 77% less real power in watts, and 43.2% less total curren drawn.
+There are similar power savings to be had from the 12w LED boards over their 22w counterparts, consuming around 77% less real power in watts, and 43.2% less total current drawn.
 Again, compare 0.05A for the LED board to 0.22A for the CFLs.

 The difference between 22w and 32w CFLs and their respective LED counterparts